- Licence name

 - When you email, you should also a passport-sized photograph of yourself.

 - We aim to get in touch within 10 working days of receiving your application to let you know the next steps.

 - Conditions to meet

-Once you've submitted the application, we'll undertake a variety of security and social services checks.
+Once you've applied, we'll undertake a variety of security and social services checks.
 This includes references and a Disclosure and Barring Service (DBS) certificate.